OguzhanUlucan/PAS-MEF/README.md

 ```

   Usage:

-        (1) Install the PAS-MEF package by using the "run install" commad.
+        (1) Install the PAS-MEF package by using the "run install" command

-        (2) Select the image stacks folder to be fused.
+        (2) Select the image stacks folder to be fused

-        (3) Run the MAIN.m code in order to obtain results.
+        (3) Run the PAS-MEF code in order to obtain results

         (4) Uninstall the PAS-MEF packages by using the "run uninstall" command